yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-clusters/backup-clusters.md

 ## Location of backups

 Backups are located in cloud storage of the provider where the cluster is deployed.
-The storage is located is the same region os the cluster.
+The storage is located is the same region as the cluster.
 For example, for a cluster deployed in AWS and located in us-east-2, backups are stored in an S3 bucket in us-east-2.

 For [Replicate across region](../../cloud-basics/create-clusters-topology/#replicate-across-regions) clusters, the backup is stored in one of the cluster regions, as determined automatically by Aeon when the cluster is created.